-- 2.2.1 The Draft Version of the Blyth Neighbourhood Plan has been consulted on for a period of 6 weeks, a period known as Regulation 14 Pre-submission Consultation.
+- 2.1.7 The Neighbourhood Plan Steering Group also produced an assessment of Local Green Spaces proposed for designation in Policy 16, identified based on the result of the Neighbourhood Profile.
+Such Assessment is in line with the criteria for Local Green Spaces contained in NPPF paragraphs 99, 100, and 101. - 2.1.8 The Draft Version of the Blyth Neighbourhood Plan was consulted on for a period of 6 weeks, a period known as Regulation 14 Pre-submission Consultation.
 After the end of the Regulation 14 Pre-Submission Consultation period, all comments were analysed and addressed by the Steering Group, making amendments to the Plan as necessary.
-The list of comments, the Steering Group's response to each comment, together with the rationale, is available in the Consultation Statement. - 2.2.2 The Steering Group then finalised this Submission Plan, which will be submitted to BDC for Regulation 16 Consultation.
-BDC will publish the Plan and consult Statutory Consultees and the community once again for a period of six weeks. - 2.2.3 The Steering Group has also prepared a Basic Condition Statement, a document detailing how the Final Plan complies with all policies and principles of the 'basic conditions.
-These are that the Plan: - has regard to national policy and advice, - contributes to the delivery of sustainable development, - is in general conformity with the strategic policies of the local development plan, - is compatible with EU obligations, - does not have a significant effect on a European site (as defined in the Conservation of Habitats and Species Regulations 2012).
+The list of comments, the Steering Group's response to each comment, together with the rationale, is available in the Consultation Statement. - 2.1.9 The Submission Plan was submitted to BDC for Regulation 16 Consultation in August 2019.
+BDC published the Plan and consulted statutory consultees and the community for a period of seven weeks. - 2.1.10 BDC and the Parish Council together appointed an Independent Examiner to review the Final Plan.
+The examination involved an additional six week consultation on updated submission documents with the public and statutory bodies, hosted by BDC in early 2020.
+On conclusion of the process in May 2020, the Examiner verified that, subject to a number of modifications and as presented here the Plan meets the Basic Conditions, and should proceed to a public referendum.
+The hosting of a referendum ensures that the final decision on whether BDC should formally adopt the Plan is made by the local community.